shlomiNugarker/nextjs-with-costum-cms/README.md

 - **Database**: PostgreSQL for secure and efficient data management
 - **Styling**: Tailwind CSS for a modern, consistent look throughout the application
 - **Hosting**: Deployed on Vercel for smooth and hassle-free hosting
+- **Containerization**: Docker and Docker Compose for development and production consistency

 ## 🛠️ Installation Instructions